looker/lookerbot/README.md

 - `PORT` (optional) – The port that the bot web server will run on to accept slash commands.
 Defaults to `3333`.

-If you'd like to put these configurations on the filesystem, you can place them in a `.env` file at the root of the project and start the bot using node-forman [as described below](#running-locally-for-development).
+If you'd like to put these configurations on the filesystem, you can place them in a `.env` file at the root of the project and start the bot using node-foreman [as described below](#running-locally-for-development).

 ##### Connecting the bot to multiple Looker instances